unrealcv/synthetic-computer-vision/README.md

 # Synthetic for Computer Vision

-A list of synthetic dataset for computer vision
+A list of synthetic dataset for computer vision.
+This is a repo for tracking the progress of using synthetic images for computer vision research.

 See also: http://riemenschneider.hayko.at/vision/dataset/index.php?filter=+synthetic